EVENTFLOW

 The Challenge

-Event planning involves many moving parts: session and speaker logistics, AV cues, catering, volunteer coordination, and so on.
+Events — from large scale international conferences to galas involve many moving parts: session and speaker logistics, AV cues, catering, volunteer coordination, and so on.

 Key Pain Points